Rimsk/SingleCell_Data_Analysis/README.md

 This pipeline can be implemented using tools like Seurat, Scanpy, or Bioconductor, depending on your preferred R programming environment.

+# License

+Pipeline is licensed under GPL-3.
+Anyone is welcome to go through the material in order to learn about analysis of scRNA-seq data.
+If you plan to use the material for your own teaching, we would appreciate if you tell us about it in addition to providing a suitable citation.

 # Contact